malwaremily/infosec-news-briefs/README.md

 #### State-backed hackers breach telcos with custom malware
 * [BleepingComputer](https://www.bleepingcomputer.com/news/security/state-backed-hackers-breach-telcos-with-custom-malware/) : Bill Toulas "A previously unknown state-sponsored actor is deploying a novel toolset in attacks targeting telecommunication providers and IT firms in South Asia.
 The goal of the group — tracked as Harvester by researchers at Symantec who spotted it — is to collect intelligence in highly targeted espionage campaigns focusing on IT, telecom, and government entities."

+### 2021/10/19

+#### Oracle Releases October 2021 Critical Patch Update
+* [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/19/oracle-releases-october-2021-critical-patch-update): "Oracle has released its Critical Patch Update for October 2021 to address 419 vulnerabilities across multiple products.
+A remote attacker could exploit some of these vulnerabilities to take control of an affected system.
+CISA encourages users and administrators to review the Oracle October 2021 Critical Patch Update and apply the necessary updates."

 # NOVEMBER
 # DECEMBER